ysign/my_training-A/README.md

 # my tra

-Everything is going to be alright
+Everything is going to be alright.
+Ok hahahahaha